 a.
 The Board of Directors

 The Board of Directors shall be the governing body of the HBCU Library Alliance.
-The Board shall consist of representatives from: two public institutions, two private institutions, one two-year institution, and one 1890’s institution; and three at-large positions and the past-chair position.
+The Board shall consist of representatives from: two public institutions, two private institutions, one two-year institution, and one 1890’s institution; three at-large positions and the past-chair position.
 At –large positions are representatives from any HBCU institution and have the same privileges as other board members.
-No Board members may serve more than two consecutive terms.
 Board members may serve non-consecutive terms but may serve no more than two consecutive ones.
 The Chair and Vice-Chair may serve non-consecutive terms but may serve no more than two consecutive terms.
-The Board may invite a faculty member of an HBCU school of library and information science as an ex-officio member of the Board.
-The Board may invite other individuals to serve on the Board in a non-voting, ex-officio capacity. or other individuals to serve in an ex-officio, non-voting capacity.
+The Board may invite a faculty member of an HBCU school of library and information scienceor other individuals to serve in an ex-officio, non-voting capacity.
 Board members are elected from a slate of candidates prepared by the nominating committee.
 In addition, from time to time, the Board can create ex-officio positions based on strategic need.
 (Amended May 2009)

 [Delete the word ‘and’ then add the phrase ‘positions and the past-chair position’.
 Replace the sentence ‘No Board members may serve more than two consecutive terms’ with this one: ‘Board members may serve non-consecutive terms but may serve no more than two consecutive ones’.
 Add this sentence: The Chair and Vice-Chair may serve non-consecutive terms but may serve no more than two consecutive terms.
 Replace ‘as an ex-officio member of the Board.
 The Board may invite other individuals to serve on the Board in a non-voting, ex-officio capacity’ with the phrase ‘or other individuals to serve in an ex-officio, non-voting capacity.] b.
 Board Meetings The Board of Directors will meet at least three times each fiscal year at places and times as determined by the Board.
 Any Director may participate in a meeting of the Board or any committee thereof by means of a conference telephone or similar communications equipment.
 Board meetings are open to members in good financial standing.
 (Amended May 2009)